alessandrocarrese/circadian-hacks/papers/00_SPR_Comprehensive_Analysis.md

 Additionally, NIR photobiomodulation demonstrates anti-inflammatory effects through modulation of NF-κB signaling [55,56].
 Chronic absence of NIR exposure may result in baseline pro-inflammatory state.

 **Vitamin D-Melatonin Balance and Autoimmune Disease:** Recent evidence reveals a critical interaction between light exposure, vitamin D, and melatonin in autoimmune conditions.
 Studies in multiple sclerosis (MS) patients demonstrate that vitamin D supplementation influences melatonin status, and conversely, that melatonin levels affect disease progression [61,62].
-The latitudinal gradient of MS prevalence—increasing from equator to poles—correlates with both decreased sunlight exposure (reducing vitamin D synthesis) and increased darkness exposure (elevating melatonin production) [62].
+The latitudinal gradient of MS prevalence-increasing from equator to poles-correlates with both decreased sunlight exposure (reducing vitamin D synthesis) and increased darkness exposure (elevating melatonin production) [62].

-Paradoxically, while melatonin possesses neuroprotective properties, **prolonged darkness in MS models increased melatonin levels but exacerbated inflammation and demyelination**—effects reversed by light therapy [62].
+Paradoxically, while melatonin possesses neuroprotective properties, **prolonged darkness in MS models increased melatonin levels but exacerbated inflammation and demyelination**-effects reversed by light therapy [62].
 This suggests that the therapeutic benefit requires balanced light-dark cycles rather than simply maximizing either vitamin D or melatonin independently.
 The authors conclude that modulating these hormones through "sunlight or darkness, not supplements" achieves optimal therapeutic balance [62].

 **Implications for SPR framework:** This vitamin D-melatonin interaction reinforces that spectral quality matters beyond retinal photoreception.
 The combination of:
 - Daytime LED lighting with severe NIR deficit (70-80% below natural)